sigcse2024epcc/Recursion/README.md

 If you didn't get any errors, you've submitted your activity successfully.
 Otherwise, send me a message with your error.
 ```
 </details>

+>[!Having Trouble Submitting?]
+If you encounter any errors while submitting the activity through GitHub, please send me an email with the following:

+The .java file(s) of your activity
+A picture or proof of the error you're experiencing.